Romanova-ej/Romanova-ej.github.io/_posts/Traveling/2024-01-07-trip-to-Georgia.md

 ![Batumi](/images/Georgia/P1060693_2.jpg){: width="800" loading="lazy"}

 One thing I appreciated in Batumi was that monument.
 It was moving:  male and female were approaching each other, passing through and moving away.
-For us it was a very actual plot since in autumn we were to part again to study in different cities.
+For us it was a very actual plot since in autumn we were to part again for studying in different cities.

 ![Batumi](/images/Georgia/P1060675.jpg){: width="800" loading="lazy"}

-The unsets there were perfect
+The Adjara's sunsets were perfect.

 ![Batumi](/images/Georgia/P1060588.jpg){: width="800" loading="lazy"}